 An ideal SQL monitoring solution like Applications Manager's SQL monitor can help DBAs optimize indexes for better performance.
 Information about all the indexes in the database, used and unused indexes, the cost of missing indexes, and access method details are all at your disposal.

 A buffer cache is an important part of SQL server architecture that helps quickly process queries of frequently accessed data.
 Insights into buffer cache provide a better understanding of the behavior of processes and applications running on an SQL server.

-Applications Manager's SQL performance monitor provides DBAs with extensive information about buffer cache, like Buffer Cache Hit Ratio, Page Life Expectancy, Page Read/Min, Page Write/Min, and more to help them gain visibility into the buffer and caching process.
+Applications Manager's SQL monitoring software provides DBAs with extensive information about buffer cache, like Buffer Cache Hit Ratio, Page Life Expectancy, Page Read/Min, Page Write/Min, and more to help them gain visibility into the buffer and caching process.

 Unlike most Microsoft SQL server monitoring tools, Applications Manager's SQL monitor thoroughly monitors replication agents.
 It provides important details about publications, subscriptions, replication history, and replication agents.

 While most SQL monitoring tools only offer surface-level metrics about server health and availability, Applications Manager monitors the performance and status of numerous other metrics, such as SQL jobs and sessions.
 Optimizing these can increase the efficiency of servers substantially.

 Applications Manager is the preferred SQL monitoring solution for IT admins across numerous businesses.
 It's easy to set up, and users can start monitoring in minutes.
 With in-depth monitoring, alerting, and analytical capabilities, Applications Manager is one of the most reliable SQL server monitoring tools available today.

 SQL server monitoring is the process of collecting, monitoring, and analyzing various metrics of SQL servers.